2 min read

 • Learn to do your own home repairs if a licensed person is not required.

-• Identify ways to save energy and cut water usage to save on utility bills.
+• Identify ways to reduce energy and water usage to save on utility bills.

 More Information